-In the optical lattice, atoms can be further cooled down.
-Various methods for cooling at this stage have been demonstrated, such as evaporative cooling \cite{AdvAtomMolOptPhys.37.181}, sideband-resolved Raman cooling \cite{PhysRevLett.75.4011,PhysRevLett.41.233,PhysRevLett.80.4149}, cooling with a narrow-linewidth transition \cite{PhysRevLett.129.113202}, and Sisyphus cooling \cite{PhysRevLett.133.053401}.
-For precision spectroscopy, the goal of this cooling is to put all atoms at the motional ground state.
-This ensures that the transition frequency does not shift due to the excitation or de-ecitation of the motional state.
-The resulting temperature is very low, sometimes 100 nK or lower.
+In an optical lattice, atoms can be further cooled using various techniques.
+Demonstrated methods include evaporative cooling \cite{AdvAtomMolOptPhys.37.181}, sideband-resolved Raman cooling \cite{PhysRevLett.75.4011,PhysRevLett.80.4149}, cooling with a narrow-linewidth transition \cite{PhysRevLett.129.113202}, and Sisyphus cooling \cite{PhysRevLett.133.053401}.
+The final temperature can be very low, sometimes 100 nK or lower.
 Colder atoms with lower average energy are essential for achieving trapping in a shallow optical lattice, typically used in the state-of-the-art optical lattice clocks.

-The final stage of state preparation is to initialize all atoms into a single internal state.
-The ground state of an atom generally has several sublevels, such as Zeeman sublevels and hyperfine structures.
-In general, atoms are distributed over these states, and to utilize them as quantum sensors, all atoms need to be put in a single state.
-Optical pumping \cite{RevModPhys.44.169} is the simplest procedure to initialize all atoms in an ensemble to a single state.
-The actual procedure depends on the system.
-For example, if the ground state has several Zeeman sublevels with different $m_F$ and no hyperfine structure, where $m_F$ is the magnetic quantum number for total angular momentum $F$, irradiating the atoms with $\sigma^+$-polarized light resonant with a broad-linewidth transition puts all atoms into the highest $m_F$ state.
-More sophisticated techniques such as stimulated Raman adiabatic passage (STIRAP) \cite{RevModPhys.89.015006,JChemPhys.92.5363}, rapid adiabatic passage \cite{PhysLettA.29.369,PhysRevLett.32.814}, and coherent population trapping \cite{OpticaActa.32.61} are also widely used for state preparations.
+The final stage of state preparation involves initializing all atoms into a single internal state.
+The ground state of an atom generally consists of multiple sublevels, such as Zeeman sublevels and hyperfine structures.
+In general, atoms are distributed over these states, but to utilize them as quantum sensors, they need to be initialized in a single state.
+Optical pumping \cite{PhysRev.91.1008,RevModPhys.44.169} is the simplest method for this purpose.
+The exact procedure depends on the system.
+For example, if the ground state has several Zeeman sublevels with different $m_F$ but no hyperfine structure, irradiating the atoms with $\sigma^+$-polarized light resonant with a broad-linewidth transition can transfer all atoms into the highest $m_F$ state.
+More sophisticated techniques such as stimulated Raman adiabatic passage\cite{RevModPhys.89.015006,JChemPhys.92.5363}, rapid adiabatic passage \cite{PhysLettA.29.369,PhysRevLett.32.814}, and coherent population trapping \cite{OpticaActa.32.61} are also widely used for state preparation.

-After the state preparation is completed, atoms finally undergo the measurement sequence.
-While the measurement sequence depends on the specific experiment, there are two basic procedures for a sequence.
-To describe these sequences, a two-level system with an energy difference of $\hbar \omega_0$ is assumed.
-This system is driven by a laser of frequency $\omega=\omega_0+\delta$ and intensity characterized by Rabi frequency $\Omega$.
-Detailed formalism can be found in textbooks on atomic physics \cite{API}.
+After state preparation is completed, atoms undergo a measurement sequence.
+While the measurement sequence depends on experiments, there are two basic procedures for a sequence.
+The sequence is performed on a two-level system as illustrated in Fig. \ref{FigTwoLevel}.
+The laser intensity is characterized by the Rabi frequency $\omega_R$.
+A more detailed formalism can be found in standard textbooks on atomic physics \cite{API}.